Skip to main content

 Full mouth reconstruction represents the most comprehensive dental treatment a prosthodontist performs.
 For Kensington patients whose teeth have experienced extensive damage from decay, wear, failed restorations, or bite problems, reconstruction offers the opportunity to restore health, function, and appearance across the entire smile.

-Dr. Gerald Marlin at Elite Prosthetic Dentistry, located 15 minutes from Kensington at 4400 Jenifer Street NW in Friendship Heights, has spent over 40 years performing comprehensive reconstructive cases.
+Dr. Gerald Marlin at Elite Prosthetic Dentistry, located 15 minutes from Kensington at 4400 Jenifer Street NW in Friendship Heights, has spent decades performing comprehensive reconstructive cases.
 Full mouth reconstruction requires a level of expertise that only a prosthodontist possesses, combining advanced knowledge of materials, occlusion, esthetics, and treatment planning.

 Schedule Your Consultation